miogasuki/PotatoVN/project-info-galgamemanager.md

 *   **`Activation/`**: Includes classes responsible for handling different ways the application can be activated (e.g., normal launch, protocol activation, file association).
     *   `IActivationHandler.cs`: Interface for activation handlers.
     *   Specific handlers like `DefaultActivationHandler.cs`, `BgmOAuthActivationHandler.cs`.
+*   **`Models/BgTasks/PvnSyncTask.cs`**: Responsible for the background synchronization logic with `GalgameManager.Server`.
+The `UploadGame` method within this class constructs the `GalgameUpdateDto` (from the generated `PotatoVN.Client.Model` namespace) to send updates to the server.
+When `PvnUploadProperties.PlayTime` is flagged, it includes `PlayCount`, `TotalPlayTime`, and the `PlayedTime` dictionary (converted to a list of `PlayLogDto`).
 *   **`Behaviors/`**: Contains custom UI behaviors that can be attached to XAML elements to add specific functionalities or modify their behavior without extensive code-behind.
 *   **`Enums/`**: Defines enumeration types used throughout the client application for representing sets of named constants (e.g., game status, filter types, page identifiers).
+    *   `Enums/PotatoVN/PvnUploadProperties.cs`: Defines the `PvnUploadProperties` flags enum used to control which parts of a `Galgame` object are synchronized with the server.
 *   **`Styles/`**: May contain XAML resource dictionaries defining common styles and templates for UI controls, ensuring a consistent look and feel. (e.g., `Resource.xaml`)
 *   **`Usings.cs`**: Often used in newer C# projects for global using directives to reduce boilerplate in individual files.

 ## 5. Interaction with Other Components

 *   **`GalgameManager.Core`**: The client heavily relies on this library for shared business logic, data models, and core services that might also be used by other parts of the PotatoVN ecosystem (like the server, if applicable for certain models/contracts).
 *   **`GalgameManager.Server`**: The client interacts with this server component for features like data synchronization and backup via its RESTful API.
+This includes synchronizing game details, play status, play time (`PlayedTime`, `TotalPlayTime`), and play count (`PlayCount`).
+The client uses a generated API client library (namespace `PotatoVN.Client`) to communicate with the server.
 *   **External Databases (Bangumi, VNDB):** The client fetches game information directly from these online databases.
 *   **Cloud Sync Software (OneDrive, etc.):** The client manages game save paths, but the actual file synchronization to the cloud is handled by external software chosen by the user.